Scott Graham Speaker Presentation Content

 As a youth, I was often the target of bullying.
 There were many things that I was teased about, most of which I could ignore.
 It wasn’t until the bully found out that I couldn’t read and write that the bully had any lasting effect on me.

-We must teach children strategies to help them retain their self-esteem and build their confidence.
+We must teach children strategies to help them retain their self-esteem and build confidence.

 The key strategies to help children retain their self-esteem and build confidence are: